Assistant Coach / Recruiting Coordinator

 Maloney played collegiately at Ball State from 2013 until 2017 where he was a team captain and a four-year starter.
 He was the primary shortstop and closer for the Cardinals.
 Maloney was named a Top 300 prospects in 2016 by D1Baseball.com and was rated a Top 50 shortstop for the 2017 season.
 He earned the team's “Dirt Bag Award” for the player who is voted to be the hardest worker and most determined student-athlete.

 He was scouted by over 25 MLB teams.
 Maloney ranks second in walks, third in at-bats, games played, game started and is in the top 10 in hits.

 He graduated from Ball State in 2017 with a degree in Political Science and a minor in Business Information Systems.
 Maloney attended Chelsea High School and Delta High School in Muncie, Ind.

 Volunteer Assistant Coach

-John Dombrowski enters his ninth year with the WSU baseball program in 2017 as an assistant coach, assigned to oversee the development and instruction of the catchers.
+John Dombrowski enters his ninth year as an assistant coach with the WSU baseball program in 2017, assigned to oversee the development and instruction of the catchers.